OpenFusionProject/OpenFusion/README.md

 The browser/Electron client opens a web page with an `<embed>` tag of MIME type `application/vnd.unity`, where the `src` param is the address of the game's `.unity3d` entrypoint.

-This triggers the browser to load an NPAPI plugin that handles this MIME type, the Unity Web Player, which the browser looks for in `C:\Users\USERNAME\AppData\LocalLow\Unity\WebPlayer`.
+This triggers the browser to load an NPAPI plugin that handles this MIME type, the Unity Web Player, which the browser looks for in `C:\Users\%USERNAME%\AppData\LocalLow\Unity\WebPlayer`.
 The Web Player was previously copied there by `installUnity.bat`.

 Note that the version of the web player distributed with OpenFusion expects a standard `UnityWeb` magic number for all assets, instead of Retro's modified `streamed` magic number.